How to Register Your Marriage in Korea (혼인신고): A Step-by-Step Guide

 How to file a marriage report (혼인신고) at a Korean district office: which office to use, what documents to bring, how to fill out the form, and how to get your marriage certificate afterward.

-Fact-checked May 2026 · Every figure linked to its source
+Verified against 9 primary sources.
+Fact-checked June 2026.
+Every figure linked to its source.

 Key facts

-- →Couples who married abroad must register that marriage in Korea within 3 months, under Article 35 of the Family Relations Registration Act (가족관계의 등록 등에 관한 법률).
+- Couples who married abroad must register that marriage in Korea within 3 months, under Article 35 of the Family Relations Registration Act (가족관계의 등록 등에 관한 법률).
 The fine for missing the deadline is up to 50,000 KRW under Article 122 of the same law.

 The wedding ceremony is optional in Korea and has no legal weight.
-The marriage report (혼인신고) filed at a district office (구청) is the only step that makes a marriage legally valid.
-This guide walks through exactly how to complete that filing.
+The marriage report (혼인신고) filed with the family-registration office is the step that creates the legal marriage.
+This guide walks through how to complete that filing without relying on ceremony assumptions.

 For the full overview of Korea's three marriage paths, visa implications, and costs, see the getting married in Korea guide.